Bug report #6730

 Oh, another place with the same problem is the Field calculator, due to the drop-down box for selecting an existing field to update.
 Since QGIS csv support is read-only you won't be able to demonstrate that with the attached layer unless you join it to a shapefile layer or something

-#2 Updated by Alister Hood over 7 years ago
+#2 Updated by Alister Hood almost 8 years ago

 Note that other parts of the gui truncate field names with a "..."